hwiechers/ucitune/README.md

 ucitune
 =======

-Script for tuning single parameters in uci chess engines
+A script for tuning single parameters in uci chess engines It is completely experimental and probably doesn't work.

-This script tries to use MCTS to tune the parameters.
-It is completely experimental and has never been used before.